LeeHowes/CPP/paper_framework_sources/p1898_forward_progress_delegation.md

 That is that the forward progress of the transform, if it is unable to satisfy the requirement, may delegate to the `ManualExecutor`.
 This is an executor that may be driven by the calling thread, in this case by the `drain` method.
-So we have attracted the delegation of work by providing an executor to delegate to, but donating the current thread’s forward progress to that executor until all the work is complete.
+So we support the delegation of work onto the calling thread by providing an executor to delegate to, but donating the current thread’s forward progress to that executor until all the work is complete.

-This would of course be wrapped in a wait algorithm in practice, as proposed in [@P1897R0]:
+This would of course be wrapped in a wait algorithm in practice, as proposed in [@P1897R3]:
 ```cpp
 vector<int> doWork(Sender<vector<int>> vec) {
   return sync_wait(std::move(vec) |